skyvers/Aged-care/tutorial/chapter2.md

 | Behaviour Assessment  | Memo        |
 | Staff                 | Association |

 The `Staff` attribute will be an association to a system user (held in the User data table).
 The association represents a link to the entire User record (including name, access levels, contact details etc).
 In a database this would be called a foreign key.
-In Skyve it is called an association, and in the Aged Care application we are building - we will expect to see a drop-down list for this attribute so that the user can select the associated record for the system user who is the Staff person.
+In Skyve it is called an association, and in the Aged care application we are building - we will expect to see a drop-down list for this attribute so that the user can select the associated record for the system user who is the Staff person.

 Follow the same steps like Resident and Assessment documents.
 Assessment document look like as below.